 Research interests: Value of medical technologies, health services research, pharmaceutical market and pricing

-Dr. Meng Li is an Assistant Professor in the Department of Health Services Research at the University of Texas MD Anderson Cancer Center and a nonresident fellow at the Leonard D. Schaeffer Center for Health Policy & Economics at the University of Southern California.
+Dr. Meng Li is an Assistant Professor at Tufts Medical Center.
 Her research uses various data sources including population-based cancer registries, nationwide administrative claims databases, national survey data, and data from clinical trials and observational series to examine disease burden, factors that influence health care utilization, and the effect of health care utilization on health outcomes.
 She also developed methods to quantify novel elements of value for medical technologies in economic evaluations, which has important implications on the practice of value assessment.
 She has also worked as an independent health economics and outcomes research consultant and as a health economist in the pharmaceutical industry.
 Webpage.

 Research interests: Bacterial Pathogen Genomics, Pneumococcal genomics

 Stephanie Lo is a microbiologist and evolutionary biologist whose research aims at understanding how bacterial pathogens evolve and adapt over time and in different environments.
 She investigates genetic adaptation in bacterial population under vaccine- and antibiotic-selective pressure using population genetics, molecular biology and phylogenetic models, and use this information to improve vaccine design and devise novel antimicrobial strategies.